 It wouldn't be until 1879 that the association set root in its first location -- Montreal's then business district and today's Museum Quarter -- in the first building in Canada designed specifically to house art.
 And it wasn't until 1912 that the Art Association of Montreal moved to today's location on Sherbrooke Street.
 By 1948, Canada's preeminent art institution officially changed its name to the Montreal Museum of Fine Arts.

-Making the museum affordable and accessible to everyone is evident in the MMFA's ongoing free permanent collection policy, featuring an impressive 36,000 objects which include:
+Making the museum affordable and accessible to everyone was evident in the MMFA's ongoing free permanent collection policy which ran from 1996 to March 31, 2014, featuring 36,000 objects which include: